 Delhi’s Amit Singh Sengar is distraught.
 He has been avoiding bank executives who, earlier this month, found their way to his home for the recovery of a loan.

-Sengar, meanwhile, is waiting on last month’s payment worth INR 2.2 lakh for items he sold through Chinese ecommerce platform Club Factory.
+Sengar, meanwhile, is waiting on last month’s payment worth INR 2.2 lakh for items he sold through the Chinese ecommerce platform Club Factory.

-Traders who used to sell products on Club Factory have had it tough ever since the app was banned on June 29, as part of the Indian government’s crackdown on 59 Chinese apps believed to be jeopardising data privacy of users.
+Traders who used to sell products on Club Factory have had it tough ever since the app was banned on June 29, as part of the Indian government’s crackdown on 59 Chinese apps believed to be jeopardising the data privacy of users.

 After the ban was announced, sellers were asked by Club Factory to dispatch items for orders placed before the ban.
 The company assured the sellers that their pending dues would be cleared in July.
 Then, on July 14, sellers on the platform received an email from Club Factory, which said that since the government’s ban constituted a ‘force majeure’ event, the company was suspending payments to sellers.

 ‘Force majeure’ is a common clause in contracts which states that in the event of unforeseen circumstances, both parties would be temporarily freed from their obligations.

 Since the ban, 25-year-old Sengar has been active on Twitter, frequently tagging the top-most ministers of the government in his tweets, pleading them to take action against Club Factory and protect the interests of Indian sellers.
 Other sellers’ tweets are more worrisome, as some threaten to commit suicide and pin the blame of their misery on the government.
 Still, others write that the government’s vision of an ‘Aatma Nirbhar Bharat’ is hollow if the interests of Indian sellers aren’t protected against a Chinese company (Club Factory).